fulyakocaman/PortfolioProjects/Intro_Machine_Learning/Classifier_Performance_Real_World_Data/README.md

-In this project we will run into a new set of challenges when working with a “real-world” dataset, and see how an imbalanced dataset can influence classifier performance.
+In this project I ran into a new set of challenges when working with a “real-world” dataset, and see how an imbalanced dataset can influence classifier performance.

 Experiments